Wittenborg University Lecturer Dr Saskia Harkema Now Also Teaching Company Executives in Paris

-Dr Saskia Harkema, senior lecturer and researcher at Wittenborg University, now also teaches high-flying executives at the International School of Management in Paris, France.
+Dr Saskia Harkema, senior lecturer and researcher at WUAS, now also teaches high-flying executives at the International School of Management in Paris, France.
 She says having taught at different European institutes not only reinforced how professional Wittenborg is, but also showed her that the educational market is changing and being part of the so-called Ivy League club is no longer the main consideration for students when choosing a university.

 Is Paris as an exciting place to teach as it sounds?